DallanQ/sleeping_gods_3/Manual.md

 - If you cannot take an action because all rooms have 2 damage, move the ship action figure to one of the rooms, but take no ship action.

-Ship room effects vary depending on the number of players in the game.
-When a room shows two numbers over the command token symbol, check the player count symbol at the top right corner of the ship board.
+<b>Ship room effects vary depending on the number of players in the game.</b> When a room shows two numbers over the command token symbol, check the player count symbol at the top right corner of the ship board.
 This tells you what amount of command to take (depending on the number of players).

 When playing with 3-4 players, use the side of the ship board that has this symbol.